Yuthala/online-converter/README.md

 ![image](https://user-images.githubusercontent.com/113363158/228620307-f11cb927-1806-4926-9452-a56f9df95ed0.png)

-If request status is "DONE" (equals 4) and server status is 200 "OK", then we parse JSON file form the server into JavaScript object, using .notation for nested elements:
+After sending XMLHttpRequest the code monitors request state change.
+If the request status is "DONE" (equals 4) and server status is 200 "OK", then we parse JSON file form the server into JavaScript object, using .notation for nested elements:

 ![image](https://user-images.githubusercontent.com/113363158/228621397-a4f86da7-bfa1-46dd-a426-7e6ce2b46bd2.png)